Tom Wilson returns, but Capitals’ winning streak is halted by Rangers

 While the Capitals got Wilson back in their lineup, Lars Eller was still out with a lower-body injury.
 Eller has missed the majority of the team’s past six games because of injury and a family matter.
 T.J.
 Oshie initially filled in as the third-line center with Eller out, and Washington finally dressed 12 forwards and six defensemen for the first time in four games.

 The Capitals had a brief scare midway through the second period, when Ovechkin left the bench for a few minutes and was followed down the team tunnel by trainer Jason Serbus.
-However, the 35-year-old returned minutes later, appearing to loosen up his leg or glute area on the bench in between shifts.
+However, the 35-year-old returned minutes later, appearing to loosen up his leg or glute area on the bench between shifts.

 He appeared to play his normal shifts on the top line in the third period.
 Before Saturday’s game, Ovechkin scored in five straight games and had seven goals in as many games.

-Capitals goaltender Ilya Samsonov kept his team in the game through the first 40 minutes, making a couple diving split saves on high-danger chances, but could not stop the Rangers late push.
-He is now 6-1-1 after his 22-save performance.
+Capitals goaltender Ilya Samsonov kept his team in the game in the first 40 minutes, making a couple of diving split saves on high-danger chances, but he could not stop the Rangers’ late push.
+He fell to 6-1-1 after his 22-save performance.

-The Capitals will now go four straight days without playing a game.
-Their next opponent is the New Jersey Devils on Thursday.
+The Capitals will go four days without playing a game, a rare respite in this busy season.
+The New Jersey Devils will visit Thursday night.

 “Every loss is disappointing, you know, especially the team we are always playing for the win,” center Evgeny Kuznetsov said.
-“We are trying to build the momentum; we are trying to build the spirit that it is very tough to play against us, so of course it is disappointing.”
+“We are trying to build the momentum.
+We are trying to build the spirit that it is very tough to play against us, so of course it is disappointing.”